-see this here HAPPY MOTHER’S DAY
+try this web-site HAPPY MOTHER’S DAY

-Sometimes I just stop and wonder where I’d be without my mom.
+Learn More Sometimes I just stop and wonder where I’d be without my mom.
 I think about what kind of woman I’d be today if I didn’t have her in my life.
 Once I come up with a few possible outcomes, I instantly start praising God for the woman of strength, wisdom, grit, and love that is my momma.
 Geeeessh!
 I would be SO MESSED UP without her, let’s be real.
 Haha!
 Unfortunately, there are some people that do grow up without a mother.
 And if that is you, I’m truly sorry.
 I can’t imagine how that must have been.
 However, I do know that there is always some sort of strong woman in everyone’s life that takes the role of a mother.
 And today, we honor those women – the women who inspire us daily, who take care of us selflessly, and who encourage us effortlessly.
 Today, I get the honor and privilege of introducing to you my mom!

-My mom is the epitome of the Proverbs 31 woman.
+i was reading this My mom is the epitome of the Proverbs 31 woman.
 Btw, If you haven’t read my thoughts about the Proverbs 31 woman, go check out that blog post (shameless self promo)!
 She has fire in her soul, grace in heart, and a faith so great in God that nothing and no one can stop her.
 I think that is one of the things I admire the most about her – her relentless pursuit after God’s heart.
 She has taught us since the beginning that in everything we do, we must do unto the Glory of God.
 She taught us that no matter what we do, make God the center.
 The way she taught us was by doing it herself.
 She lived out what she encouraged us to do, which inevitably inspired us to follow.
 She encouraged us to go out and make mistakes so we can find God ourselves.
 She always told us that she couldn’t believe for us, no matter how badly she wanted to at times.
 She is a woman of so much faith and she always lets God take control.
 She lives her life for God and she inspires us to emulate that and do the same.
 It’s truly remarkable.
 She is a true inspiration.

 My mom and I didn’t always have the best relationship.
 If I’m being honest, we had a horrible relationship… haha!
 I ain’t about to try and sugar-coat it for y’all.
 Like I always say, details are details and we don’t need to know all of them right now cause then this post will be extremely long.
 But trust me when I say our relationship was one fight away from me running away and never looking back.
 Literally.
 It wasn’t pretty.
 But now, by the grace of God, I can honestly say that my mom is my best friend.
 I love having deep conversations with her; those kind of “give and take” conversations where we toss around ideas, share perspectives, and contemplate the important things.
 When I need wisdom, she never fails to provide it.
 When I need a little extra love and encouragement, she gives it effortlessly.
 Even when I need a good laugh, her weird and quirky actions make it impossible not to.
 We have fun, I gotta admit!
 She’s such a dork sometimes!
 Haha!